noahaklem/movie_lister_v2/ruby/public/notes.md

                     "vote_average"

-        1b. will need to organize data for movie class
+        1b. will need to organize data for movie class doesnt need to organize the data due to structure of array of objects

     2. Movie - creating movie instances

     3. CLI - Responsible for user interaction and presentation 3a.
 Greets user